Health Advice for Travellers

 - Do not eat watermelon as it may have been injected with local water to increase weight.

-- To avoid skin and eye damage caused by the sun, wear clothing that covers your skin and eyes such as a hat with a wide brim, and sunglasses with ultra violet or UV protection.
+- Wear loose-fitting, light-coloured clothing that covers your skin and eyes such as a hat with a wide brim, and sunglasses with ultra violet or UV protection.

-- Apply a sunscreen with a SPF 15 (sun protection factor) about 15 to 30 minutes before going out into the sun.
+- Apply a sunscreen with a SPF 30 (sun protection factor) or more about 15 to 30 minutes before going out into the sun.
 Apply the sunscreen according to the instructions on the label.

-- Always use a condom for sexual intercourse.
-Although condoms cannot prevent every case of sexually transmitted infections, they can reduce the risk of getting these infections.
+- Always use a male or female condom for every sexual activity.
+Although condoms cannot prevent every case of sexually transmitted infections (STIs), they can reduce the risk of getting these infections.

 - Women who only use diaphragms should insist that their male partners use condoms as well.
 Avoid engaging in sexual activities that permit sexual fluids to enter your body.

 For more information about STIs, see HealthLinkBC File #08o Preventing Sexually Transmitted Infections.